unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial5.md

 *Attention: While the interpolated Gaussian process is now defined on the entire 3D Space, the interpolation really only makes sense close to the mesh points*.

-## From continuous to discrete: marginalization
+## From continuous to discrete: marginalization and discretization

 In practice, we will never work with a continuous Gaussian process directly.
 We are always interested in the distribution on a finite set of points.
 The real advantage of having a continuous Gaussian process is, that we can